teo-orthlieb/teo-orthlieb.github.io/content/blog/simple_renamer/index.md

 ![1st simple renamer mock up](simple_renamer_1.png)
 <small>I had no screenshot of this version so I had to draw it, sorry 😅</small>
-The variables are represented with /a/ and /b/, I chose to use slashes because it's a forbidden character in file names so there can be no confusion.
+The variables are represented with /a/ and /b/, I chose to use slashes to denote variables because it's a forbidden character in file names so there can be no confusion.
 The user can then edit the template name, and every file is renamed following the new template, replacing the variables with their original value.

 This worked pretty well, I made a cheesy little showcase [here](https://www.youtube.com/watch?v=ADsyiEJWdpU), made an .exe with [PyInstaller](https://pyinstaller.org/en/stable/usage.html) and posted it to reddit, satisfied.